 Social Media for Online Sales Company

 Challenge: A local company that sells electronic equipment needed to upgrade its social media complement to the sales effort.
 Solution: Foley Ink created a plan that included using a Facebook contest to promote a Summerfest sponsorship by the company and keying content to the music genre featured on the Summerfest stages.
 The content included posts and video.
 Ellen wrote copy, edited posts, advised on Facebook tactics and rules and was on the ground at Summerfest working with videographers and doing live posts from the event.
 The project met its goal of increasing engagement and views of the Facebook site.
 The full-time employees learned a new way of doing a Facebook campaign.
-See the results in the report linked below.
-FullCompassSocialMediaReport
+See the results in the PowerPoint and report linked below.

 Challenge: The Morgridge Center of Public Service, the University of Wisconsin-Madison center for volunteer opportunities and service learning, could no longer support in 2012 a key transportation program for student volunteers.
 A generous endowment at one time could pay the bills.
 However, dramatic increases in student involvement outpaced funds from the endowment.
 The university center had to overcome the myth that it was well funded.
 It needed to raise $60,000 in four months.
 Solution: Working with the center’s director, Foley Media Group engaged colleagues at Rippe Keane Marketing to freshen the Center’s logo and “mark”.
 Ellen wrote a case statement for fundraising.
 The statement helped staff and leaders understand the tremendous growth of the center and its funding challenges.
 Within 30 days, we had created a folder with content cleaned from the case and within 45 days we delivered to a delighted staff the folder and inserts to be used in fundraising visits.
 We then helped the center director target potential donors and advised on a messaging strategy that included a series of breakfasts with community VIPs and media leaders to solicit thoughts, ideas and recommendations on how to proceed with a winning development strategy.
 Press releases about events became more professional and distribution increased.
 The center staff began initial efforts to leverage events and awards for fundraising.
 Foley Media Group led the effort to professionally produce a folder that housed evocative fundraising appeals keyed to innovative programs so community VIPs knew the center was following best practices and gaining momentum in fundraising/awareness.